-\textbf{Inconsistent depth contrast distribution:} For RGB-D saliency detection, extra depth data is involved.
-We claim that depth from different sensors has different contrast distributions, leading to inconsistent input distributions across the training and testing datasets.
-We compute the global contrast of the depth data from different testing datasets and show the global depth contrast in Fig.~\ref{fig:depth_global_contrast}.
+\textbf{Inconsistent depth distribution:} For RGB-D saliency detection, extra depth data is involved, and the mainstream is then to effectively explore the complementary information of both modalities for effective multimodal learning.
+We observe that the depth data of RGB-D saliency detection can come from different sensors as shown in Table~\ref{tab:existing_rgbd_dataset}, thus the training data and the testing data can be treated as from different domains.
+Further, we find that depth from different sensors has different contrast distributions, leading to inconsistent input distributions across the training and testing datasets.} We compute the global contrast of the depth data from different testing datasets and show the global depth contrast in Fig.~\ref{fig:depth_global_contrast}.
 The global contrast measures the noticeability of the salient objects.
-To obtain the global contrast of the depth data, we first compute a $3H$ dimensional color histogram of both the salient foreground and background of the depth data.
-Following~\cite{kim2015salient}, we obtain an $H=16$ dimensional histogram for the Red, Green and Blue channel\footnote{For gray image, we obtain its color version by concatenating it channel-wise to obtain the three channel color image.} of the RGB image respectively, and the histogram of the color image is then the concatenation of the above histograms.
-Then we adopt the Chi-squared distance to measure the global contrast between the salient object and background.
+To obtain the global contrast of the depth data, we first compute a $3H$ dimensional color histogram of both salient foreground and background of the depth data.
+Following~\cite{kim2015salient}, we obtain an $H\!=\!16$ dimensional histogram for the Red, Green, and Blue channel\footnote{For gray image, we obtain its color version by concatenating it channel-wise to obtain the three-channel color image.} of the RGB image respectively, and the histogram of the color image is then the concatenation of the above histograms.
+Then we adopt the Chi-squared distance to measure the global contrast between salient objects and background.
 We define the mean of the Chi-squared distance as the global depth contrast.
-Fig.~\ref{fig:depth_global_contrast} clearly shows that the global contrast of the salient foreground with the depth data varies across the testing dataset.
-Similarly, we obtain the RGB image global contrast, and compute the global contrast difference of the RGB image and depth for each testing dataset, which is shown in the title of each figure in Fig.~\ref{fig:depth_global_contrast}.
-The various global contrast differences of RGB image and depth data further explain the different contribution of depth.
+Fig.~\ref{fig:depth_global_contrast} clearly shows that the global contrast of the salient foreground with the depth data varies across the testing datasets.
+Similarly, we obtain the RGB image global contrast and compute the global contrast difference of the RGB image and depth for each testing dataset, which is shown in the title of each figure in Fig.~\ref{fig:depth_global_contrast}.
+The various global contrast differences between RGB images and depth data further explain the different contributions of depth.